Consistent Flag Codes: Preliminaries

 After $r$ shots, every receiver is able to form a \emph{stuttering flag} $\cX= (\cX_1, \dots , \cX_{r})$, i.e., a sequence of nested subspaces where equalities are allowed.
 Note that, in absence of errors, this sequence coincides with the sent flag $\cF$.
 Nevertheless, \emph{erasures} and \emph{insertions} can occur at every shot.
-Let us precise these two concepts.
+Let us explain in more detail these two concepts.
 If we write $\cX_i=\bar{\cF}_i\oplus \cE_i$, with $\bar{\cF}_i\subseteq \cF_i$ and $\cF_i\cap\cE_i=\{0\}$, then the \emph{number of erasures at the $i$-th shot} is

 and it represents the number of dimension losses from $\cF_i$ in $\cX_i$.
-The \emph{number of insertions at the $i$-th shot} is $\dim(\cE_i)$ and it mesures the dimension of the vector space generated by the set of vectors in $\cX_i$ but not in $\cF_i$.
+The \emph{number of insertions at the $i$-th shot} is $\dim(\cE_i)$ and it measures the dimension of the vector space generated by the set of vectors in $\cX_i$ but not in $\cF_i$.
 Hence, the \emph{number of errors at the $i$-th shot} is given by $e_i=d_S(\cF_i, \cX_i)$ and it counts both the number of erasures and insertions occurred in this single shot.
-Finally, the \emph{total number of errors} of the communication is denoted by $e$ and it is computed by
+Finally, the \emph{total number of errors} of the communication is denoted by $e$ and it is computed as

-In a general channel, this number $e$ tells us how many erasures and insertions have occurred in the transmition of the flag $\cF$.
+In a general channel, this number $e$ tells us how many erasures and insertions have occurred in the transmission of the flag $\cF$.
 Through this paper, we will focus on a more particular channel, the \emph{erasure channel for flags}, in which insertions are not allowed.
 Hence, only erasures can occur and it holds $\cX_i \subseteq \cF_i$ for every $1\leq i\leq r$.
-In this context, we will call \emph{total number of erasures} and \emph{number of erasures at the $i$-th shot} to the numbers $e$ and $e_i$, respectively.
+In this context, the value $e$ is called \emph{total number of erasures} and $e_i$ is called the \emph{number of erasures at the $i$-th shot}.